This post contains affiliate links for your convenience. View our full disclosure policy here.

 As a Kindergarten teacher, there are so many things that I have learned over the years.
 Looking at the title of this post, you may be thinking, “Really, water bottles need an entire blog post??”
 Yes, yes, they do.
 Learn from me and the beginning years of the great water battle that I experienced in my first years of teaching.
 I am here to share with you how I manage water bottles in the classroom and why it works!

 *For even more teacher support, join us in the Print and Play Club and have unlimited access to amazing resources and activities for Pre-K & Kindergarten!

 If you are a teacher you probably know what I am talking about.
 I am talking about the water fountain lines after recess that are 18 miles long with the horrible chants like “1, 2, 3, that’s enough for me.”
-If you use this chant to take turns at the water fountain, sorry to offend…. but I still remember when that chant was used on ME in elementary school, and I was still thirsty.
-So I can only imagine that sometimes my kindergarteners are still thirsty too! (when you have just been running outside, is 3 seconds enough for you?
+If you use this chant to take turns at the water fountain, sorry to offend… but I still remember when that chant was used on ME in elementary school, and I was still thirsty.
+So I can only imagine that sometimes my kindergartners are still thirsty too!
+(When you have just been running outside, is 3 seconds enough for you?
 Not that I run.
 Ever.
 But I know I would still be thirsty.)
 Plus, water fountains kind of gross me out.
 Just sayin’.